vkbo/novelWriter/docs/source/usage_interface.rst

 Additional Markdown and Non-Standard Features
 ---------------------------------------------

-The editor and viewer also support markdown standard hard line breaks, and preserves non-breaking spaces if running with Qt 5.9 or higher.
+The editor and viewer also support markdown standard hard line breaks, and preserve non-breaking spaces if running with Qt 5.9 or higher.
 For older versions, the non-breaking spaces are lost when the document is saved.
 This is unfortunately hard-coded in the Qt text editor.